 Above are just three excellent examples of the best espresso machines under $100 that you can have and use in your home every day.

-While you can’t go wrong with any of these choices, our favorite is the Delonghi Espresso and Cappuccino maker which brews great coffee, and is super easy to use.
+While you can’t go wrong with any of these choices, our favorite is the Delonghi EC155 which brews great coffee, and is super easy to use.
 This Espresso machine is a great stepping stone into the world of coffee.
 Plus, its compact size lets it fit seamlessly into any kitchen – large or small.